 Founded in 828, Saint Mark's Basilica is one of the most majestic churches in history

 While the structure (almost) didn’t change since 1071, the succeeding centuries contributed to a continuous change and enrichment of its adornment.
-Thanks to the venetian wealth and its trades network, Venetian ships continuosly supplied colums, marbles and sculptures from the east.
+Thanks to the Venetian wealth and its trades network, Venetian ships continuously supplied columns, marbles, and sculptures from the east.

 The Byzantine influence on Saint Mark’s Cathedral is revealed by the mosaics narrating the life of Saint Mark and episodes from the Old and New Testament.

-Only in 1807, after then end of the Serenissima and the existance of the Doges,did Saint Mark’s church become the cathedral of Venice.
+Only in 1807, after the end of the Serenissima and the existence of the Doges, did Saint Mark’s church become the cathedral of Venice.
 Until then, the church was the private chapel of the Doge’s Palace.